How To Quit Drinking Alcohol Without Willpower Or Silly Gimmicks

 Alcohol is not a treat, a way to celebrate or a social pleasantry.
 It is nothing more than ‘attractively packaged poison.’
 Once you get to the point where you can see the truth the rest of the journey becomes easy.

 How can consuming a poison be any benefit?
 The answer of course is it can’t!
-The problem is most of the western world is trapped in the delusion that if you remove the thing that is causing them misery and pain their life will somehow get worse.
+The problem is most of the western world is trapped a the delusion.
+A narrative that if you remove the thing that is causing them misery and pain their life will somehow get worse.

 Once you are outside looking in you can see the madness for what it indeed is… madness!